Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Sensitivity to

 \section{Sensitivity to $q$}

 Our method involves the selection of several tuning parameters.
-Intuitively one of the most important is the value of $q$, representing the quantile of interest for the radial distributions before scaling onto $[0,1]^2$.
+Intuitively, one of the most important is the value of $q$, representing the quantile of interest for the radial distributions before scaling onto $[0,1]^2$.
 For all simulations and applications presented in the paper, we set $q=0.999$, but we now present estimates of the set $G$ for alternative quantile choices.
 All other tuning parameters are fixed as in Section~\ref{subsec:simulationStudy} of the main paper.
-As in Figure~\ref{fig:Gexample3} of the paper, we present results for data sets of size 10,000 simulated from Gaussian, inverted logistic and logistic models, repeating each test 100 times.
+As in Figure~\ref{fig:Gexample3} of the paper, we present results for datasets of size 10,000 simulated from Gaussian, inverted logistic and logistic models, repeating each test 1000 times.
 The results are shown in Figure~\ref{fig:Gestimates99} for $q=0.99$ and $q=0.9999$.
+Here, we choose only values of $q$ close to one in order to appropriately estimate the \emph{limiting} shape of the scaled sample cloud; taking $q$ to be smaller than this risks estimating a sub-asymptotic level set that is different in shape to the limit, which we explore later in this section.
 Overall, there is very little disparity between the estimates with $q$ set as 0.99, 0.999 or 0.9999, since differences in the $r_q(w)$ estimates are offset by the subsequent scaling/truncation steps.
-There is some evidence that the estimates for the logistic model deteriorate as we increase $q$, with the least desirable quadratic spline option being chosen on five occasions for $q=0.9999$ compared to zero with $q=0.99$, although the linear spline options are still chosen in approximately 80\% of cases.
+There is some evidence that the estimates for the logistic model deteriorate as we increase $q$, with the least desirable quadratic spline option being chosen slightly more often for $q=0.9999$ than $q=0.99$, although the linear splines are still chosen in around 78\% of cases.
 Hence, the estimates are overall not particularly sensitive to the choice of $q$, suggesting setting $q=0.999$ is a reasonable choice.

+To highlight the need to take $q$ close to one, we now consider the logistic case in further detail.
+In Figure~\ref{fig:Gestimates_lowerq}, we present results of a similar simulation study, but where the radial quantile level is set to $q=0.7,~0.8$ or $0.9$.
+The percentage of times that the most desirable, linear splines are selected in these cases is 65\%, 68\% and 76\%, respectively, so we are able to correctly identify asymptotic dependence more often as we increase the value of $q$.
+This happens since for this copula, the pointed shape we see under asymptotic dependence is a limiting feature, and true level sets at lower quantiles have a smoother, curved shape.
+Setting $q$ close to one is therefore necessary to improve the estimation of the limiting shape of the scaled sample cloud, $G$.